Amanda Callenberg

 Many people spend years trying to solve IBS through food alone before realising something else may be influencing their symptoms.

-If you’re here, part of you knows this isn’t just about food.
+If you’re here, part of you already knows this isn’t just about food.
 Which means you’ve already done the hard part.

 color-3.png